Where are you based?

 How did you get into photography?

-Has Instagram changed the way you photograph?
+Do you think Instagram has changed the way you take pictures?

 Whose work influences you?

-What do you want to say with your photographs, what message do you want to convey?
+What message do you want to convey?

 What motivates you to continue taking photographs?

 There are so many places I haven’t seen and discovered.
 There’s no lack of motivation to pack my stuff and go on the next photo trip, if there’s enough time and money to just go and explore.
 I try to be away from my Munich base as often as possible.
 If I could I would do nothing else other than traveling and taking pictures.
 I also find a huge motivation in the positive feedback from people all over the world who like my work and want to see more of my pictures.

 How do you find subjects that you want to photograph?

 Taking pictures for me is a life experience.
 I use the medium of photography to learn and explore.
 I discover new places, meet new people, have new experiences, learn more about every country and its culture that I visit.
 Through global communication and information I always discover places where I haven’t been and which seem interesting.
 I also have some favorite places where I enjoy traveling to regularly, like Hong Kong, Tokyo or New York; for me, these are a photographic El Dorado.